Window safety systems – design power-operated windows safely

 All drives in the GEZE IQ windowdrive series are delivered with a closing speed of 5mm/second, leaving users with sufficient time to move away from the danger zone.
 In addition, all GEZE IQ windowdrive series products have adjustable opening strokes and speeds.

 Exemplary control via KNX: Window protection on the automated bottom-hung window opening inwards.

 In areas of the highest protection rating, namely protection rating 4, contact-based or non-contact protective devices ensure the required security.
 In general, switch strips or non-contact protective sensors provide protection.
 At GEZE, this solution consists of sensors, a safety switching device, and a control device.

 For closing edge protection on power-operated windows with 24 V drives of the IQ windowdrive range, GEZE offers the IQ box Safety module.
 The TÜV-tested solution is suitable for the protection of all standard window types (e.g. bottom-hung, side-hung, top-hung windows, parallel opening windows) as well as all types of opening (outward and inward opening).
 For each window, one IQ box Safety connects up to four window drives and two locking drives.
 The safety module can easily be connected to various systems such as an existing building management system, smoke and heat extraction system or indoor climate regulation.

 Window safety via a laser scanner sensor

 The GEZE range covers non-contact pinch protection for different window types, both inward and outward-opening.
 Depending on the window type and installation position, a particular window may be secured with a suitable sensor - either via an active infrared control curtain or a laser scanner.
-The various sensors allow individual closing edges or whole façade sections to be protected.
+The various sensors in conjunction with safety modules allow individual closing edges or whole façade sections to be protected.